Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 * Given that a user is not registered they can not comment and like on posts.

 Implementation of tests:
 * Provide a simple and clear registration form linked in the navbar.
+* Redirection to log in page when registration form is completed.
 * Provide a authentication to comment on posts and like a post.
 * Restrict the ability to interact with content.
 * Redirect users who make a request for a fnctionality that requires them to be authenticated.